Pleias/marginalia/readme.md

 <|im_start|> assistant
 ```

 ## Annotation with vllm
 Then to use the LLM, you need to load it with vllm.
-The notebook provide a tested solution for Google Colab but do not hesitate to check the vllm documentation:
 ```python
 from vllm import LLM, SamplingParams import os